yhmtmt/aws/README.md

 # aws - Automatic Watch System
 ## Yohei Matsumoto.
-## 8 Nov.
-2014

 "aws" is  a concurrent processing midle designed for Autonomouse Watch System.

 aws is actually providing only the filter based concurrent processing model and the execution frame work.
 Many filters with various functions are defined in the system, the filters can be instantiated, connected and executed flexibly by shell script based command system.
 You can add new filters by inheriting filter base class, implementing initialization/destruction/processing methods and configuring input/output channels.

 ## Building aws
-I prepared Visual Studio 2010 project for Windows and a Makefile for Linux.

 * For Windows
 You need to install Windows SDK and DirectX SDK first.
 If the Windows SDK you installed locate include and library directory at different path, it causes compile error, you need to reset the configuration of paths at VC Project's propertiy dialog.
 Additionally,you need to install cygwin to execute its commands and the scripts.